11/6/2024

 Operator

 This does conclude today's question and answer period.
-I will now hand the call back over to Gary Schiffman for any additional or closing remarks.
+I will now hand the call back over to Gary Shiffman for any additional or closing remarks.

 speaker

-Thanks, operator.
-I would take this opportunity for a few remarks to wrap it up tonight.
-Despite what is a disappointing quarter and outlook for all of us as a company, as I shared before, I really do remain confident in our ability to demonstrate value of core portfolio.
+Thanks, operator, and I would take this opportunity for a few remarks to wrap it up tonight.
+Despite what is a disappointing order and outlook for all of us at the company, As I shared before, I really do remain confident in our ability to demonstrate value of core portfolio.
 And in doing so, make myself, John, and the entire management team available to all of you and all of our stakeholders with any follow-up questions.
-There is a lot of positive that has taken place in our strategic initiatives to return to the type of growth in 2025 that this portfolio and this management team can deliver.
+There is a lot of positive that has taken place in our strategic initiatives. to return to the type of growth in 2025 that this portfolio and this management team can deliver.
 As I said earlier, it's never an ideal time for these results.
 Nevertheless, the quarter was bad.
-We own it and we understand the urgency within which to turn it around, and that is what we're focused on just as we accomplished our strategic goals that we set forth in 2024.
+We own it, and we understand the urgency within which to turn it around, and that is what we're focused on just as we accomplished our strategic goals that we set forth in 24.
 And I look forward to sharing further results or speaking to any of you at a follow-up call.
-Thank

 speaker